-- 4.6.
-As well as informing the Compliance Officer as set out above, all Directors must enter details on the hospitality register of: - 4.6.1.
-All hospitality made and received over the value of £400 per person and all gifts made or received over the value of £100 per person. - 4.7.
-It is recognised that in many cases the exact value of a gift/hospitality is not readily determinable and in such cases it is acceptable for a reasonable estimate to be made.
-If in doubt then the gift/hospitality should be entered into the hospitality register and the Compliance Officer's permission received in accordance with this section 4. - 4.8.
-The hospitality register is inspected regularly by the Compliance Officer as appropriate. - 4.9.
-Expense claims forms relating to corporate hospitality and gifts must contain details of why the event is undertaken or gift given and who has been entertained/gifted. - 4.10.
-The giving or receiving of hospitality or gifts of whatever value is prohibited if the gift / hospitality: - 4.10.1. is made with the intention of influencing someone to obtain or retain business or a business advantage, or to reward the provision or retention of business or a business advantage, or in explicit or implicit exchange for favours or benefits; - 4.10.2. is not compliant with UK law (or local law if outside the UK); - 4.10.3. is not of an appropriate type and value and given at an appropriate time, taking into account the reason for the gift;
+- hospitality to which this policy applies by email to legal@onpathenergy.com.
+The Compliance Officer will verify that the gift or hospitality is in accordance with this policy, and satisfy themselves that no adverse inferences can be drawn from that gift or hospitality. - 4.9.
+All hospitality made and received over the value of £200 per person (£600 cumulatively over a year) and all gifts made or received over the value of £50 per person (£150 cumulatively over a year) must be notified to the Compliance Officer.
+The Compliance Officer will judge whether the gift or the hospitality is in accordance to this policy and, if in accordance, relevant details will be entered in the Register of Gifts and Hospitality. - 4.10 It is recognised that in many cases the exact value of a gift/hospitality is not readily determinable and, in such cases, it is acceptable for a reasonable estimate based on market value to be made.
+If in doubt, then details of the gift/hospitality should be entered into the Register of Gifts and Hospitality and the Compliance Officer's permission received in accordance with this section 4. - 4.11.
+The Register of Gifts and Hospitality is inspected regularly to ensure that this Policy and the Guidance is being followed. - 4.12.
+Expense claims forms relating to corporate hospitality and gifts must contain details of why the event was undertaken or gift given, and details of all people who attended or was involved in the gift (including all OnPath People who attended or were involved). - 4.13 The giving or receiving of hospitality or gifts of whatever value is prohibited if the gift/hospitality: - 4.13.1 is made with the intention of influencing someone to obtain or retain business or

-- 4.10.4. includes cash or a cash equivalent (for example gift certificates or vouchers) unless these are genuine prizes in e.g. a raffle; - 4.10.5. is not given openly and transparently. - 4.11.
-In circumstances where the Company are in the process of engaging in discussions for new business and if gifts or hospitality are being offered or received there is a risk that such activity may be considered to be a bribe.
-In such circumstances prior written authority must be obtained from the Compliance Officer or his or her nominated representative(s). - 4.12.
-The giving of a gift is permitted if it is appropriate in all the circumstances.
-For example, it is appropriate if customary to give small gifts and cards at Christmas.
+- a business advantage, or to reward the provision or retention of business; - 4.13.2. to gain a business advantage, or made in explicit or implicit exchange for favours or benefits; - 4.13.3 is not compliant with UK law (or local law if outside the UK); - 4.13.4 is not of an appropriate type and value, or not given at an appropriate time taking into account the reason for the gift; - 4.13.5 includes cash or a cash equivalent (for example gift certificates or vouchers) unless these are genuine prizes in e.g. a raffle; or - 4.13.6 is not given openly and transparently. - 4.14 In circumstances where the Company is in the process of engaging in discussions for a new project, is seeking a permission or consent or tendering to award new business and gifts or hospitality are being offered or received, there is a high risk that such activity could be considered to be a bribe.
+In such circumstances prior written authority must always be obtained from the Compliance Officer.